Aliases for MMP9 Gene

 GeneCards Summary for MMP9 Gene

 MMP9 (Matrix Metallopeptidase 9) is a Protein Coding gene.
 Diseases associated with MMP9 include Metaphyseal Anadysplasia 2 and Metaphyseal Anadysplasia.
-Among its related pathways are EPH-Ephrin signaling and Cytokine Signaling in Immune system.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Transcriptional misregulation in cancer.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and metalloendopeptidase activity.
 An important paralog of this gene is MMP2.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.